clay-k0/dotfiles/README.md

 Here's the list of my dotfiles that I manage with [stow](https://www.gnu.org/software/stow/).
-Right now, it's only config files for my M1 MBP, but once I setup Linux, it will include those as well.
+Right now, it's only config files for my M1 MBP, but once I (eventually) setup Linux, it'll include those as well.

 ## Requirements